html-validate/html-validate/docs/usage/elements.md

 In HTML5 both the `<script>` and `<template>` tags are considered script-supporting but javascript frameworks and web-components may include additional tags.

 [whatwg-scriptsupporting]: https://html.spec.whatwg.org/multipage/dom.html#script-supporting-elements-2

+### `form`

+Elements which are considered to be a form-element should set this flag to `true`.
+In plain HTML only the `<form>` element is considered a form but when using custom components the form element might be wrapped inside and to make rules related to forms pick up the custom element this flag should be set.

 ## Permitted content